 Our view on badgers and bovine TB

-Now we’d like to see the Government working with partners to carry out further testing on badger vaccination to show its effectiveness in controlling the spread of the disease.
-As a long-term solution, a multi-pronged approach of vaccination, better testing and surveillance of cattle and stricter biosecurity (ie keeping badgers and cattle apart) is needed.
+Vaccination needs to be part of the mix of measures needed to tackle bovine TB.
+We’d like to see the Government working with partners to carry out further testing to show its effectiveness as part of a multi-pronged approach to tackling the disease based on the best available scientific evidence, which includes better testing and surveillance of cattle and stricter biosecurity (i.e. keeping badgers and cattle apart).